learn-neuroimaging/hitchhackers_guide_brain/docs/analysis_software_MEEG.md

-# Neuroimaging analysis software for MEEG
+# Analysis software for EEG and MEG

 The following list has been shamelessly taken from the excellent repo [Open Software for Human Electrophysiology](https://github.com/voytekresearch/OpenTools).
 Do check it out as it also includes plugins that are not listed here.